 With that data in hand, and using my handy spreadsheet, it’s no effort at all to determine the most economical sandwiches.

-In 2009, the average price of all ten sandwiches in my survey was 82 cents.
-This year, the average cost of the survey’s sandwiches is $1.00 — that’s about 7% higher than last year.
-That also ends a four-year run of price declines as you can see here:
+In 2010, the average price of all ten sandwiches in my survey fell two cents from the year before to 84 cents — that was the all-time low.
+This year, the average cost of the survey’s sandwiches is $1.06; that’s 6% higher than last year and a 13% increase over two years.

 Tips and Observations

-- Six sandwiches in this year’s survey cost less than $1; that’s down from seven last year.
+- Five sandwiches in this year’s survey cost less than $1; that’s down from six last year, and seven in 2018.

-- At just 65 cents a sandwich, egg salad is still one of the most economical brown bag options.
+- At just 71 cents a sandwich, egg salad is still one of the more economical brown bag options.

 - Cooking your own ham and turkey and slicing it yourself is a great way to reduce your grocery bill.
 It’s also cheaper to buy block cheese and slice it at home.